CodecoolGlobal/tech-interview-workbook-gyongyiovics/docs/module_web_with_python.md

 #### How would you keep track of what kind of data has changed after an UPDATE or DELETE operation in a table?

-enable Change Tracking:
+We can use the Change Tracking:

 ALTER DATABASE AdventureWorks2012   SET CHANGE_TRACKING = ON   (CHANGE_RETENTION = 2 DAYS, AUTO_CLEANUP = ON)

-or by the git history
+Otherwise, we can use the git history.

 ### HTML & CSS